ELounissi/Computer-Vision/README.md

 ![Base E Image](/E/E_R000.png)

-These images can be used for various purposes such as calculating and verifying image descriptors that are supposed to be resistant or invariant to image rotations, or any project requiring a full rotation of a single image.
+These images can be used for various purposes such as calculating and verifying image descriptors that are supposed to be resistant or invariant to image rotations, or any project requiring rotations of an image.

 ---